 The Top 10 Things to Do in Galápagos

-The Galápagos Islands abound with activities for travelers who seek adventure in the remote archipelago, where 97% of the land is preserved in a natural park.
-Covering approximately 3,087 square miles—in terrain alone, not water in between—the islands are only accessible in the company of a licensed naturalist, ensuring that you will learn from the fascinating environment around you.
-When you visit the archipelago with Lindblad Expeditions-National Geographic, our expert naturalists including certified photo instructors, undersea specialists, and field educators help expand your options for exploration in this fascinating part of the world.
+The Galápagos Islands abound with activities for travelers who seek adventure in this remote archipelago, where 97% of the land is preserved in a natural park.
+Covering approximately 3,087 square miles—in terrain alone, not water in between—the islands are only accessible in the company of a licensed naturalist, ensuring that you will enjoy an expert perspective of the fascinating environment around you.

 1. Birdwatching Beyond Your Wildest Dreams